harishmohanraj/jupyter-docstring-gen/README.md

 Then the extension provides

 - a toolbar button
-- a keyboard shortcut for generating docstring for the current code-cell (default: Ctrl-D)
+- a keyboard shortcut for generating docstring for the current code-cell (default: Ctrl-G)
-- a keyboard shortcut for generating docstring for whole code-cells (default: Ctrl-Alt-D)
+- a keyboard shortcut for generating docstring for whole code-cells (default: Ctrl-Shift-G)

 ## Installation